mack/titanic-classification/README.md

 # TitanicClassification
 Classifying whether a passenger will survive on the titanic.
 This will be my first Kaggle submission.

-## Feature selection/Data Preprocessing
+## Feature Extraction/Data Preprocessing
-I performed feature selection manually on columns that I felt wouldn't contribute to the final prediction, other than add unnecessary noise.
-These columns were name, ticket, cabin, and embarked.

-To perform data preprocessing, I converted the sex label to a numerical label (although I believe this causes issues so I will change it to a onehot label)
+In regards to data preprocessing, I selected several columns that I felt would provide meaningful data to our classification algorithm.

+I selected the following features
+* Pclass
+* Sex
+* Age
+* Fare_Per_Person

+I then ran several classification algorithms (naive bayes, SVC, random forest), which I thought would perform well on a small dataset.
+The all gave varying results... ranging from 0.40 - 0.77 on the test sets accuracy.

+I believe that one issue that I'm running into is how to handle missing data.
+The only two approaches I've tried were setting NaN values to 0 or setting them to their columns mean.
+After further inspection, I realized that 20% of the test set contains NaN values so I believe that is where I'm running into problems.

+What is my solution?
+Well from researching online, I've found that I can use linear regression to predict the values of missing fields.

 ## Running PCA on the dataset
+<sub>Using almost all of the columns</sub>
 Prior to performing PCA, the data was normalized.
 These were my results, (1 - Survivors, 0 - Non Survivors)